Certifying to Cyber Essentials Plus

 Although many organisations pursue Cyber Essentials Plus (CE+) certification in order to meet public sector contract requirements, there are other numerous benefits of Cyber Essentials Plus.
 These are self-evident to most information security professionals, but in case you’re struggling for words here they are.

-Reassure customers that you are working to secure your IT against cyber attack
+Reassure customers that you are working to secure your IT against cyber attacks

 The Cyber Essentials standard is a set of baseline technical and process controls designed to strengthen a company’s defences against most common Internet-borne threats.
 CE+ is the audited version of the CE standard, which demonstrates to customers and other third parties that the required controls are indeed in place and working.
 Although CE+ does not provide the level of assurance an ISO 27001 audit or a penetration test would —it does cover the basics such as patching, network boundary and malware protection.